-I currently have some limited capacity to take on new clients who are looking for counselling and psychotherapy.
-Please contact me for my availability.
+Heart of Harrogate Counselling has some limited capacity to take on new clients who are looking for counselling and psychotherapy.
+Please contact us for availability.

 What do sessions cost and how do I pay?

 What should I expect when making first contact?

-Please don't hesitate in getting in touch by sending me an e-mail to firstname.lastname@example.org, or by texting or calling me on 07563 179 031.
-It is likely that I will be in a session so won't always be able to reply straight away but I will get back in touch with you, in the same way that you have made contact with me, to arrange a suitable time for us to talk.
+Please don't hesitate in getting in touch by sending an e-mail to firstname.lastname@example.org, or siobhan@heartofharrogatecounselling or by texting or calling 07960 081 168.
+It is likely that we will be in a session so won't always be able to reply straight away but will get back in touch with you, in the same way that you have made contact, to arrange a suitable time for to talk.

-You will be offered a free telephone consultation (lasting 10-15 minutes) so we can discuss what has made you decide to seek counselling and how I might be able to help.
-I will take a few basic details and will be happy to answer any questions you may have or provide evidence of my qualifications and professional registrations.
+You will be offered a free telephone consultation (lasting 10-15 minutes) so we can discuss what has made you decide to seek counselling and how counselling can help.
+A few basic details will be taken and we will be happy to answer any questions you may have or provide evidence of qualifications and professional registrations.

 If you decide at this point that you would like to make a first appointment, then we will agree a time and date or you may prefer to think about it and speak to other counsellors.

 What happens at the first session?

 For many clients, attending the first session can be worrying, especially when they don’t know what to expect or are nervous about talking about their problems and concerns with a ‘stranger’.
-I am very much aware of this and will do my best to help put you at ease during our first appointment.
+We are very much aware of this and will try our best to help put you at ease during our first appointment.